azerum/julia-mnist/README.md

 Multi-layer (sigmoid) percetron network learning how to recognize digits from MNIST dataset.
-Written in Julia

-Includes a simpled web app to draw a digit and try to recognize it
+Written in Julia.
+Includes a simple web app to draw a digit and try to recognize it

 # Starting